Eco-friendly Bamboo Toilet Paper

 It’s made from locally and sustainably sourced trees and manufactured using renewable energy credits.

 Aria claims the toilet paper is 50% thicker and 3X stronger when wet than the leading recycled brand.

-They use mega rolls (12 are equivalent to 48 normal rolls) to cut down on the number of inner tubes and packaging that needs to be used.
+They use mega rolls (12 are equivalent to 48 standard rolls) to cut down on the number of inner tubes and packaging.

 The recyclable packaging is made using 52% plant-based materials.

-You can also buy 24 mega rolls and get a cheaper price per sheet.
+You can also buy 24 mega rolls and get a lower price per sheet.